Utah prairie dog: Conservation status

 The Utah prairie dog is listed as a threatened species by the United States Fish and Wildlife Service.
 They have also been considered federally threatened since the year 1984.
 They are protected under the 1973 Endangered Species Act (ESA).
-In 1920 there were approximately 95,000 Utah prairie dogs and over the span of around 50 years, the population was decimated by an estimated 50%.
+In 1920, there were approximately 95,000 Utah prairie dogs, but over a span of around 50 years, the population was decimated by an estimated 50%.
 Reports have shown that this was a result of population control programs that were instituted in the 1920s, unregulated shooting, and poisoning.
 Other factors that contributed to this drastic reduction include diseases, increased aridity, overgrazing of habitats and habitat loss, epizootic infections, cultivated agriculture, invasive plant species, climate change, poaching, the exploration and development of energy resources, off-highway vehicle recreation, fire management, and urban development.
 In 1972, studies estimated a population of 3,300 Utah prairie dogs in 37 colonies.
 Studies by the Utah Division of Wildlife Resources in spring 2004 reported 4,022 Utah prairie dogs, a number believed to reflect half of the total current population.
 The Utah prairie dog can do significant damage to farms by digging holes and eating crops, drawing the ire of Utah farmers, who have used poison liberally to destroy the animals.
 This is a major reason for the population decline, though there are other factors, such as "land development, deteriorating rangeland health, the encroachment of woody vegetation, sylvatic plague, [bubonic plague], and drought."